xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![RP2-side.jpg]({{site.baseurl}}/images/RP2-side.jpg){: .align-center}

+Each route processor offers an USB port (for log/dump storage or "USB boot"), a console port and an management ethernet port.

 Note: the system can operate in nominal manner with only one RP.
 The dual RP is optional.
 As mentioned above, it offers control plane redundancy and not forwarding plane redundancy.
 It means the protocols and processes will be checkpointed between the two route processors, in the same way it's done on the chassis 5504/5508/5516, enabling the NSR/NSF/GR features between protocols.
 But at the difference of the chassis, we don't have multiple fabric cards (no fabric card at all).
 The RP doesn't contain the Jericho2C NPU, it's located in an "internal line card".